epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 ## Main concepts
 BraneScript leans on well-established concepts from other programming languages.

 First, a BraneScript program is defined as a series of _statements_.
 These are the smallest units of coherent programs.
+Statements typically indicate control flow between expressions (see below), where particular constructs can be used for particular types of flow (e.g., if-statements, for-loops, while-loops, parallel-statements, etc).
 Like most scripting languages, they can be given at the toplevel of the program.

 Actual work is performed in _expressions_, which can be thought of as imperative formulas creating, transforming and consuming values.
 Aside from _literal values_ (booleans, integers, real numbers, strings), BraneScript also supports _arrays_ of values (i.e., dynamically-sized containers of multiple of the same values) and _classes_ (i.e., statically-sized containers of different values).